Kevinjil/nodemailer-mock/README.md

     sentMail[0].property.should.be.exactly('foobar');
   });

-  it('should fail to send an email using nodemailer-mock', async () {
+  it('should fail to send an email using nodemailer-mock-pooled', async () {
     // tell the mock class to return an error const err = 'My custom error';
     nodemailerMock.mock.setShouldFailOnce();